enricop/qt-training/addon/multithreading/sol-prime-threadpool/README.txt

-This is a "how not to" solution of the multithreaded prime number finder lab, while it does properly use QRunnable and QThreadPool, does not perform well.

-This is probably because the overhead of processEvents combined with the short lifetime of each QRunnable, which is also a QObject, creates too much overhead per calculation.
+This version uses QRunnable and does not create QThread.
+It uses the QThreadPool to manage threads.

-The work function, or the lifetime of the QRunnable, has to be longer lasting.
+The performance is related to the duration of the QRunnable, which can be adjusted by changing the granularity.
+Our observations seem to be that a granularity of at least 40 is recommended.